Last Updated on 29 January 2026 by Cycloscope

 The northern coastal part, from Tallinn to Haapsalu

-Some of the living quarters and facilities of Rummu are also a good place to camp, even if the atmosphere is a bit disturbing (here find the GPS coordinates and the history of this place).
+Some of the living quarters and facilities at Rummu are also good places to camp, even if the atmosphere is a bit disturbing.

 Near the town of Haapsalu, you will see the ruins of the Ungru Manor along the road, with its sad and romantic history.